Classification and threshold dynamics of stochastic reaction networks: Acknowledgements

 \section{Acknowledgements}

-Both authors thank Dr. Panqiu Xia for pointing out two mistakes in an earlier version of this manuscript.
-CW acknowledges funding from the Novo Nordisk Foundation, Denmark.
-CX acknowledges the TUM Foundation Fellowship.
+Both authors thank Dr.\!
+Panqiu Xia and two anonymous referees for pointing out two mistakes in an earlier version of this manuscript.
+The work presented in this article is supported by Novo Nordisk Foundation, grant NNF19OC0058354.
+CX acknowledges the TUM Foundation Fellowship and the Alexander von Humboldt Foundation Fellowship.